theislab/scarches/docs/about.rst

 Where to start?
 ---------------
 To get a sense of how the model works please go through `this <https://scarches.readthedocs.io/en/latest/trvae_surgery_pipeline.html>`__ tutorial.
 To find out how to construct and share or use pre-trained models example sections.

 Reference
 -------------------------------
-If scArches is useful in your research, please consider citing the `preprint <https://www.biorxiv.org/content/10.1101/2020.07.16.205997v1/>`_.
+If scArches is useful in your research, please consider citing the `paper <https://www.nature.com/articles/s41587-021-01001-7>`_.

 .. |PyPI| image:: https://img.shields.io/pypi/v/scarches.svg